dd-java-22/doggone-it-kdilts13/docs/index.md

 - View scan history in a searchable and sortable list

-- Mark scans or breeds as favorites
+- Mark scans as favorites

 - Retrieve breed details from an external dog-breed API